GreenSet: Overview

 Many Davis Cup and Billie Jean King Cup ties are also held on GreenSet courts.

-Tennis at the 2016 Summer Olympics in Rio was played on GreenSet Grand Prix Cushion courts.
+Tennis at the 2016 Summer Olympics in Rio, as well as the 2016 Summer Paralympics, was played on GreenSet Grand Prix Cushion courts.
 The Olympic Tennis Centre, with over 18,000 square metres, was completely surfaced in early 2016, months ahead of the event.
 GreenSet also supplied the BMX surfaces for the Olympic BMX Centre in Rio.